dmf-mxl/mxl-requirements/.github/ISSUE_TEMPLATE/req-meeting-topic.md

 ---
-name: MXL Requirement
+name: MXL RC Meeting - Requirement
-about: Covers a potential Requirement to be discussed in the REQ meeting
+about: Covers a potential Requirement to be discussed in the RC meeting
 title: "[REQ] "
 labels: ''
 assignees: ''